ShibamDas007/MLChatbotAI/MLChatbotAI/README.md

 ```
 from MLChatbotAI import ChatBot

-# Create an instance of the ChatBot
 bot = ChatBot()

-# Get user input
 user_input = bot.take_command()

-# Get the bot's response
 response = bot.get_response(user_input)

-# Print or use the response as needed
 print(response)

-# Using a Custom Model
 custom_model_path = "path/to/custom_model.h5"
 custom_words_path = "path/to/custom_words.pkl"
 custom_classes_path = "path/to/custom_classes.pkl"